hrap1919/qbc/README.md

     Get the value of specified preference property, or print all preferences
 7. qbprefset [-s] [-n] PREF_PROPERTY NEW_VALUE

     Set a new value of the preference property.
 The option -s is for a silent action without any output into stdout.
-The option -n forces -s and also prevents a an additional check the modified value from the server
+The option -n forces -s and also prevents an additional check of the modified value from the server

 8. qbpasswd